carpentries-incubator/open-science-with-r/_episodes/04-dplyr.md

 ~~~
 {:.language-r}

+The `ungroup()` serves to allow operations again (`mutate` or `summarize`) on the grouping variables.
+If you would like to change something on `country` you would need to `ungroup()` them first.
+For an extensive discussion about ungroup, see the [RStudio community forum here](https://community.rstudio.com/t/is-ungroup-recommended-after-every-group-by/5296/4).

 So instead of filtering for a specific country, we've grouped by country, and then done the same operations.
 It's hard to see; let's look at a bunch at the tail:

 ~~~